 Experience is good teacher.
 Bad experience is the best teacher.
 Fortunately, our experience was gained through correcting problems in installations that were originally designed by others.
 The Paradise Garage (See box at right) is a good example.
 Our company's expertise came from our early research with our own acoustical measurement products, such as the Acoustilog Reverberation Timer and the Acoustilog Impulser.
 We did not simply proclaim ourselves to be "acoustical consultants".

-There are acoustical companies with more employees and companies that have been in existence for more than our 36 years.
+There are acoustical companies with more employees and companies that have been in existence for a longer time (we've been around since 1976).
 But as the sole acoustical consultant at Acoustilog, Alan Fierstein has worked on every one of the thousands of jobs we have done.
 No acoustical consultant offering these services has as much practical experience.
 No other consultant has designed his own test equipment that is so unique, other consultants purchase it.

 When there is a problem that others cannot solve, we get called in.
 From a club owner's perspective, this is throwing good money after bad.
 We advise that we be involved in the beginning so the work doesn't have to be done twice, and that the club opens with the greatest chance of success.